Updated 7th September, 2021.

-Paul Linus (not his real name), a HIV+ gay man living in Lagos, Nigeria, was relieved of his job shortly after the lockdown was eased.
+Paul Linus (not his real name), an HIV+ gay man living in Lagos, Nigeria, was relieved of his job shortly after the lockdown was eased.
 It’s been four weeks since he became jobless and Paul is gradually slipping into depression.

 But Paul’s case is a little different.
 As a result of his health condition, Paul goes to the hospital at regular intervals to consult his doctor.
-Since COVID-19, Paul is reluctant to visit the hospital for obvious reasons and since he already has an underlying medical condition (HIV), he feels it is safer to stay away from the war zone.
+Paul is reluctant to visit the hospital for obvious reasons and since he already has an underlying medical condition (HIV), he feels it is safer to stay away from the war zone.

 The big question is, how then can Paul access quality healthcare without seemingly putting himself in harm’s way?